cscu-ok/regulations/constitution.md

 The Lower Year Representative shall be responsible for:

 <ol type='a'>
-    <li>Representing the interests of first and second year Computer Science Students on the council</li>
+    <li>Representing the interests of first and second year CSCU General Members on the council</li>
-    <li>Serving as a correspondent to first and second year Computer Science Students</li>
+    <li>Serving as a correspondent to first and second year CSCU General Members</li>
 </ol>

 If a member of this Course Union raises concerns to the SUO Board regarding actions by an Executive Member, the Board can choose to commence an investigation to determine if the Executive in question is acting in the best interest of the Course Union or shall be removed from office